01 of 14

 Faux Wood Poles

 There's no rule that says the structures keeping your home standing need to be ugly.
-You can always cover up unsightly ones with some inexpensive wood or faux-wood beams like this version from Katie Garrison's Pinterest.
+You can always cover up unsightly ones with some inexpensive wood or faux-wood beams like these from Faux Wood Workshop.
 Just choose a stain, pick out a few complementary details (like the rubber strapping seen here) and you'll never know there's a second set of poles hidden underneath.Continue to 13 of 14 below.

 13 of 14